chadallison/tsbfl25/README.md

 ### Past Week One Player Merchants

-- Ja’Marr Chase: 44.9% of total points for JP
+- Saquon Barkley: 33.6% of total points for Jeremiah
-- Kyler Murray: 26.4% of total points for Matthew
+- Jared Goff: 25.9% of total points for Josh
-- Austin Ekeler: 24.1% of total points for Jeremiah
+- Amon-Ra St. Brown: 25.6% of total points for Matthew
-- Jalen Hurts: 21.4% of total points for Hank
+- Matthew Stafford: 25.5% of total points for Jeremiah
-- Lamar Jackson: 20.5% of total points for Adam
+- Joe Mixon: 21.5% of total points for David

 ------------------------------------------------------------------------

 ### Full Season One Player Merchants

-- Lamar Jackson: 18.34% of total points for Adam
+- Lamar Jackson: 17.66% of total points for Adam
-- Derrick Henry: 17.15% of total points for JP
+- Saquon Barkley: 16.63% of total points for Jeremiah
-- James Cook: 16.27% of total points for Eric
+- Derrick Henry: 16.53% of total points for JP
-- Baker Mayfield: 16.14% of total points for Jeremiah
+- Ja’Marr Chase: 16.09% of total points for JP
-- Ja’Marr Chase: 15.66% of total points for JP
+- James Cook: 15.66% of total points for Eric

 ------------------------------------------------------------------------